TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Set-B1SecurityPolicy.md

 ```

 ## DESCRIPTION
-This function is used to update an existing Security Policy in BloxOne Threat Defense.
+This function is used to update an existing Security Policy in Infoblox Threat Defense.

 ## EXAMPLES